Current rankings @ Middleweight

-Rob Brant will face the challenge of Jeff Horn in Late 2020 in the United States.
+Rob Brant could face the challenge of Jeff Horn in Autumn/Fall 2023 in the United States.

 The fight would be contested over 12 rounds in the Middleweight division, which means the weight limit would be 160 pounds (11.4 stone or 72.6 KG).

 Brant vs Horn stats

 Rob Brant would step into the ring with a record of 26 wins, 3 loses and 0 draws, 18 of those wins coming by the way of knock out.

 Jeff Horn would make his way to the ring with a record of 20 wins, 3 loses and 1 draw, with 13 of those wins by knock out.

 The stats suggest Brant would have a slight advantage in power over Horn, with a 69% knock out percentage over Horn's 65%.

 Rob Brant is the younger man by 3 years, at 32 years old.

 Brant has a height advantage of 3 inches over Horn.
 This also extends to a 2-inch reach advantage.

 Both Rob Brant & Jeff Horn fight out of an orthodox stance.